VonHeikemen/lsp-zero.nvim/README.md

 require('lspconfig').lua_ls.setup({})
 ```

-Here `lua_ls` is the name of the language server we have installed.
+Here `lua_ls` is the name of the language server.
 If you need to customize it, add your settings inside the `{}`.
 To know more details about lspconfig use the command `:help lspconfig`.

-If you want to configure `lua_ls` specifically for Neovim [these are your options](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/neovim-lua-ls.md).
+So `lua_ls` is the language server for lua, if you want to configure it specifically for Neovim [these are your options](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/guides/neovim-lua-ls.md).

 #### Automatic setup of LSP servers